DaftMonk/blog/content/blog/the-bible-self-help/index.md

 ---
 title: "The Bible: The World's First Self Help Manual"
 date: "2021-12-25"
-description: "A modern understanding of the bible and how its teachings apply to our lives"
+description: "The Bible is one of the earliest and best-known self-help books.
+In other words, it was written thousands of years ago as a how-to guide to living your best life. "
 ---

 There is a book that has had more of an impact on the history of human thought than any other piece of literature.
 Though its stories are well known, the true meaning behind what it says can sometimes get lost.
 The bible is a huge book that contains many different messages and teachings.